p4rkerw/SALSA/Tutorial/README.md

 **Step 0: Download cellranger reference** If you don't already have a GRCh38 cellranger reference download one from the [10X Genomics website](https://support.10xgenomics.com/single-cell-gene-expression/software/downloads/latest).
 10X Genomics routinely updates their references with each new cellranger build, but new references are often backwards-compatible.
 The refdata-gex-GRCh38-2020-A cellranger reference in this tutorial is compatible with the tutorial dataset (which is aligned to GRCh38-2020-A), but there are many options.
 Feel free to download a different reference and/or [dataset](https://support.10xgenomics.com/single-cell-gene-expression/datasets) from the 10X Genomics collection; just make sure it's aligned to GRCh38 so it matches the GATK bundle resources.
 Alignment information can be found in the summary html files.

-**Step 0: Download GATK resource bundle** The following files are required for GATK HaplotypeCaller using GRCh38 and can be found in the [GATK google cloud bucket](https://console.cloud.google.com/storage/browser/genomics-public-data/resources/broad/hg38/v0;tab=objects?pli=1&prefix=&forceOnObjectsSortingFiltering=false):
+**Step 0: Download GATK resource bundle** The following files are required for GATK HaplotypeCaller using GRCh38 and can be found in the [GATK google cloud bucket](https://console.cloud.google.com/storage/browser/genomics-public-data/resources/broad/hg38/v0;tab=objects?pli=1&prefix=&forceOnObjectsSortingFiltering=false) .
+Download these files to your reference directory.
 ```
 resources_broad_hg38_v0_Homo_sapiens_assembly38.dbsnp138.vcf.gz
 resources_broad_hg38_v0_Homo_sapiens_assembly38.known_indels.vcf.gz